michaelbromley/skqw/docs/source/parameters/index.md

 Additionally, with a "range" type, we may also specify optional `min`, `max`, and `step` properties which control the behaviour of the slider control.

 #### `paramChange()` function (optional)
 This function is called every time the user changes the value of a param in the UI.
-The second argument is an object consisting of two properties:
+The argument is an object consisting of two properties:

 - `paramKey` is the key of the param that was changed.
 In this case it would be "hue".
 - `newValue` is the new value assigned by the user.